Learn the difference between sound amplifiers and medical hearing devices.

-If you've been searching for hearing amplifiers or solutions, you've probably come across a low-cost option called personal sound amplification products, or PSAPs.
-But what exactly are these hearing amplification devices, and how do they differ from hearing aids?
+If you've been searching for hearing solutions, you've probably come across a lot of options.
+One type of hearing device, called personal sound amplification products, or PSAPs, is generally a low-cost option.
+And yet another product has recently been making headlines: over-the-counter hearing aids, or OTC hearing aids.
+But what exactly are these types of hearing devices, and how do they differ from traditional hearing aids?

 Most PSAPs only consist of a microphone, amplifier and receiver (mini-loudspeaker).
 In addition, they are only available in standard settings and are typically one size fits all.
 Hearing aids, however, are custom-programmed by a hearing care professional to suit your specific hearing loss and listening needs.
 Hearing aids are available with advanced features such as directional microphones, tinnitus control and streaming capabilities.
 They can also be custom-molded for a secure and ultra-comfortable fit.

 Hearing aids are also made up of those three essential parts, but most models include additional technology that can be custom programmed by a hearing care professional to meet the wearer's specific hearing loss needs and lifestyle choices.
 This technology includes advanced features such as directional microphones, noise management, feedback cancellation, tinnitus controls, streaming capabilities and more.
 Customers also receive ongoing aftercare to ensure their hearing aids fit properly and that their hearing aid programs are turned correctly for optimal results.

 With OTC hearing aids, there are shared characteristics of both, but what you get depends on where you make your purchase.
 Like PSAPs, they're not customizable and are meant for immediate wear without a full fitting or consultation.
 The amount of support you receive can differ.